 The Company's financial data has been prepared in accordance with IFRS, with the exception of certain financial measures detailed below.
+The measures below have been used consistently by the Company's management team in assessing operational performance on both segmented and consolidated levels, and in assessing the Company's financial strength.
 The Company believes these non-IFRS financial measures are key, for both management and investors, in evaluating performance at a consolidated level and are commonly reported and widely used by investors and lending institutions as indicators of a company's operating performance and ability to incur and service debt, and as a valuation metric.
 These measures do not have a standardized meaning prescribed by IFRS and therefore may not be comparable to similarly titled measures presented by other publicly traded companies and should not be construed as an alternative to other financial measures determined in accordance with IFRS.

-EBITDA - earnings before interest, taxes, depreciation, amortization, impairment and restructuring charge:
+EBITDA - earnings before interest, taxes, depreciation and amortization:

-(in \$000s CAD) YTD 2021 YTD 2020
+(in \$000s CAD) YTD 2022 .
+YTD 2021

-Net earnings (loss) \$ 10,034 \$ (70,962)
+Net earnings \$ 53,459 \$ 10,034

-Finance costs 1,168 1,108
+Finance costs 1,629 1,168

-Income tax provision 3,552 15,408
+Income tax provision 15,025 3,552

-Depreciation and amortization 39,160 39,542
+Depreciation and amortization 43,981 39,160

-Impairment of goodwill - 58,743

-Restructuring charge - 4,553

-EBITDA \$ 53,914 \$ 48,392
+EBITDA \$ 114,094 \$ 53,914